 - Platform service fee (18% avg): $7,560

 Total deductions: $27,642.
 Net profit: $14,358.
 SE tax on $14,358: approximately $2,029.
 At 12% income tax bracket, federal income tax adds roughly $900.
-Total federal tax: ~$2,929 — a 7% effective rate on gross income, compared to ~28% with no deductions.
+Total federal tax: ~$2,929, a 7% effective rate on gross income, compared to ~28% with no deductions.
+For a broader look at write-offs beyond rideshare, see our full self-employed tax deductions guide.

 The most important habit: track mileage from day one

-The IRS requires a contemporaneous mileage log — records made at the time of driving, not reconstructed later from memory.
+The IRS requires a contemporaneous mileage log, records made at the time of driving, not reconstructed later from memory.
 The Uber and Lyft apps record trips, but they don't capture all deductible miles (deadhead miles, time waiting while online, etc.).

 Use a dedicated mileage tracking app: Stride (free), Everlance (free/paid), or MileIQ (paid).
 These run in the background via GPS and automatically detect when you're driving.
 Review monthly and flag any personal miles.
 For a complete breakdown of tracking tools and the weekly system that keeps everything organized, see our expense tracking guide.
 AI-powered productivity tools can also help you automate the categorization and reconciliation process so nothing slips through.